udplabs/okta-kotter/README.md

   - For social auth, Google and Facebook are supported -- set your `OKTA_GOOGLE_IDP` and `OKTA_FACEBOOK_IDP` env vars to the appropriate IDs once you've set them up in Okta.
   - For SAML/IdP discovery, set the `OKTA_SAML_IDP` value to the ID of the provider once you've set it up.
 Additionally you'll need to set the `OKTA_IDP_REQUEST_CONTEXT` to a value taken from the embed link of your OIDC client, e.g. `/home/oidc_client/0oaar.../aln17...`

-It's up to you to configure additional rules for MFA, etc. to demonstrate in conjunction with the sign-in widget or Okta-hosted sign-in.
+It's up to you to configure additional rules for MFA, which users belong to the "Admin" group, etc. to demonstrate in conjunction with the sign-in widget or Okta-hosted sign-in.

 ### Themes